 Are you looking to add a touch of vintage charm to your home, or just want to learn how to crochet an easy granny square?
-Look no further than granny squares (also known as afghan squares or motifs) for the answer.
+Look no further than this basic crochet granny squares (also known as afghan squares or motifs) for the answer.

-These classic crochet squares are the perfect way to add color and texture to your home with blankets, afghans and more!
-Plus, they’re quick and easy to crochet, so you can create a beautiful piece in no time, no matter the skill level.
+Granny squares are one of the first projects a beginner makes when first learning how to crochet.
+You’ll quickly find that these classic crochet squares are the perfect way to add color and texture to your home with blankets, afghans, since they’re quick and easy to crochet.
+So, you can create a beautiful piece in no time, no matter the skill level.

 Below, we’ll first elaborate on the materials you’ll need to create a granny square for beginners (supplies and stitches).
 Next, we’ll go over what you can make with finished granny squares and finally the steps to follow to crochet a classic granny square that is 4″ x 4″ when finished!

-Scroll on down to learn how to make a basic granny square pattern today!
+Scroll on down to learn how to make a granny square today with our basic granny square written pattern!